aai-institute/pyDVL/docs/40-influence.rst

 How would the loss of the model change if, instead of up-weighting an individual point $z$, we were to up-weight only a single feature of that point?
-Given $z = (x, y)$, we can define $z_{\delta} = (x+\delta, y)$, where $\delta$ is a vector of zeros except for a 1 in the position of the feature we want to up-weigh.
+Given $z = (x, y)$, we can define $z_{\delta} = (x+\delta, y)$, where $\delta$ is a vector of zeros except for a 1 in the position of the feature we want to up-weight.
 In order to approximate the effect of modifying a single feature of a single point on the model score we can define